rikosintie/CookBook/Aruba/TFTP-IPv4-IPv6.md

 If you are on Windows can install [Open LLDP Client for Windows](https://github.com/chall32/LDWin)

-If you can't run an lldp daemon then you can console into the switch to find the address.
+If you can't run an lldp daemon, then you can console into the switch and run `show management` to find the ipv6 address.

 Here is the output of the **lldp** daemon on my MacBook:
 ```